heraldapp/datadriventeam.org/content/_index.md

 {{< /columns >}}

-The key difference between the two is that product analytics is objective where as user feedback is subjective.
-There are also a multitude of tools that help answer questions about product usage.
-Ultimately, answering questions by looking at product analytics is a backbone of a data-driven team.
-However, while product analytics can answer a lot of what users do and don't do, they can't answer the why or why nots behind them.
-This can only be answered by asking the user - via user feedback.
+The key difference between the two is that **product analytics is objective** where as **user feedback is subjective**.
+Ultimately, answering questions quantitatively by looking at product analytics is a backbone of a data-driven team.
+However, while product analytics can answer a lot of what **users do** and **don't do**, they can't answer the **why** or **why nots** behind those user actions.
+The best way to understand the motivations behind those actions is by asking the user -- by encouraging and nurturing user feedback.
+As we observed at many of these customer-oriented companies, when user feedback is an integral part of their engineering processes, it becomes the flywheel that empowers your team to pinpoint and solve the most important customer painpoints.

-With that said, as user feedback is subjective, it is very easy to introduce bias even if you're talking to lots of customers.
+However, as mentioned earlier, because user feedback is subjective, biases can easily bleed in and disrupt good intentions even if you're talking to lots of customers regularly.
 Here are how some of the biases that come into play:

 ### Loudest voice